Vikingu-del/Inception-Guide/README.md

 ![sign in](photos/InstallAlpin/eseferi42.png)

-Now lets install doas (is replacement for sudo comand) and configure it if you want to configure.
+Now lets install doas (is replacement for sudo comand) and configure it if you want to configure. or if you want sudo follow the next foto

 	apk update - update the package index to ensure you get the latest version of sudo apk add doas - install doas